taoteh1221/Slideshow_Crypto_Ticker/README.txt

 SUBSTITUTE "LXDE_PROFILE_NAME" FOR THE LXDE PROFILE NAME USED FOR YOUR LXDE SESSION (whatever the sub-folder name is INSIDE: /home/YOUR_USER_NAME/.config/lxpanel).

-Create / edit the following autostart file (create any directories that don't exist yet): /home/YOUR_USER_NAME/.config/lxsession/LXDE_PROFILE_NAME/autostart and add the following (midori can be changed to epiphany, firefox, or chromium if desired):
+Create / edit the following autostart file (create any directories that don't exist yet): /home/YOUR_USER_NAME/.config/lxsession/LXDE_PROFILE_NAME/autostart and add the following (chromium can be changed to epiphany, firefox, or chromium if desired):

-@/home/YOUR_USER_NAME/slideshow-crypto-ticker/bash/ticker-auto-start.bash midori
+@/home/YOUR_USER_NAME/slideshow-crypto-ticker/bash/ticker-auto-start.bash chromium

 After creating the LXDE Desktop autostart file above, the ticker will run on system startup when you login / auto-login to the LXDE Desktop.